 Administrative, civil and criminal penalties can be imposed for failure to comply with waste handling requirements.
 Moreover, the EPA or state or local governments may adopt more stringent requirements for the handling of non-hazardous wastes or categorize some non-hazardous wastes as hazardous for future regulation.
 Indeed, legislation has been proposed from time to time in Congress to re-categorize certain oil and natural gas exploration, development and production wastes as "hazardous wastes."
-Several environmental organizations have also petitioned the EPA to modify existing regulations to recategorize certain oil and natural gas exploration, development and production wastes as "hazardous."
-Also, in December 2015, the EPA agreed in a consent decree to review its regulation of oil and gas waste.
+Several environmental organizations have also petitioned the EPA to modify existing regulations to recategorize certain oil and natural gas exploration of oil and gas waste.
+However, in April 2019, the EPA agreed in a consent decree to review its regulation of oil and gas waste.
 However, in April 2019, the EPA concluded that revisions to the federal regulations for the management of oil and gas waste are not necessary at this time.
-Any such changes in the laws and regulations could have a material adverse effect on our capital expenditures and operating expenses.
-Although we do not believe the current costs of managing our wastes, as presently classified, to be significant, any legislative or regulatory reclassification of oil and natural gas exploration and production wastes could increase our costs to manage and dispose of such wastes.
+Any such changes in the laws and regulations could have a material adverse effect on or regulatory reclassification of oil and natural gas exploration and production wastes.